storj/docs/app/(docs)/dcs/api/s3/object-versioning/page.md

 redirects:
   - /dcs/buckets/object-versioning
 ---

-{% callout type="info" %}
-**Beta Service Release**

-S3-Compatible Object Versioning is currently available as pre-production beta and may not be suitable for all production environments.

-Please refer to our [Terms of Service](https://www.storj.io/legal/terms-of-service) for more information on release definitions.
-{% /callout %}

-## How do I opt in to the object versioning beta?

-To opt in to the object versioning beta, you can follow these steps:

-{% partial file="versioning-opt-in.md" /%}

-## How does object versioning work?

 Object versioning enables you to preserve, retrieve, and restore every version of every object stored in a bucket.
 This feature adds an extra layer of data protection and recovery options, allowing you to safeguard against accidental deletions and overwrites.